MrPeterJin/Road-to-Fullstack/README.md

-# My Clothes
+# My Outfits

-A learn-by-doing flutter project, aimming at building a clothing managment system of MrPeterJin (or someone else).
+A learn-by-doing flutter project, aimming at building a outfit managment system of MrPeterJin (or someone else).
 Due to the high capacity of MrPeterJin's academic load, this project may or may not be completed and have the possibility of infinitly halt at some point.

 ## Getting Started
 Firstly, you may follow the [Flutter](https://docs.flutter.dev/get-started/install) website to install the framework.